Understanding Opioid Addiction

 Kirsten Langdon, PhD, of the Brown University Health Recovery Center, explains opioid addiction is a chronic medical condition and what to look for if you are concerned a loved one is addicted.

-Substance abuse disorder is a disease, not a weakness.
+Substance use disorder is a disease, not a weakness.
 Having “willpower” is not enough to achieve recovery.

 A person has developed tolerance when he or she needs to use more and more of a substance to achieve the same effect.
 When a person is dependent, it means that stopping or reducing use of a substance brings on the psychological and physical symptoms of withdrawal.